 - Personal buying history

 If you haven’t taken product recommendations seriously yet, you are leaving a lot of money on the table.
 Generally speaking, customer satisfaction increases with better product recommendations, which leads to higher conversion rates and reduces cart abandonment.
+Consumer satisfaction is crucial because most consumers are eager to spend more money with companies that deliver positive customer experiences.
+Currently, the global customer service

 It is also fairly easy to create recommendations on ecommerce sites as numerous 3rd party apps (aka product recommendation engines) exist that can be integrated on your website.
 Most product recommendations engines also use Artificial Intelligence (AI) to anticipate customer needs and thus improve per order value.